SingleManTH/agiletoolkit.org/docs/core/working-with-objects.md

 However the default behavior for non-View objects is not to store an object reference: we call these 'detatched objects'.
 Instead, the `elements` property would contain `'short_name'=>true;`.
 This enables the PHP garbage collecter to destroy objects that are no longer required, saving memory.

-There are however some exceptions where non-View tracking is necessary, such as Model Fields which need to be associated with the Model object.
+There are, however, some exceptions where non-View tracking is necessary, such as Model Fields which need to be associated with the Model object.

 When developing new types of component, set an object's `auto_track_element` to `false` whenever there is no need for element tracking.

-You can destroy detatched objects safely with removeElement('name').
+You can destroy detatched objects safely with `removeElement('name')`.

 ## Object Properties